ananyachadha/stats112/README.md

 5- CombinedMLPipeline.ipynb is where the magic happens!
 Here we combine ALL files 1, 2, and 4 to create a for loop to iterate through many nodes.

+Data: in this folder we have price data for each node.
+I got this from YesEnergy.
+It was my only non-api data.
+Intermediate Data: a lot of my data is from APIs and they are saved as csvs through the process.
+If you want to check in what a CSV looks like, it's probably in the intermediate data folder.